utdata/icj-class/js/js-class-05.md

 We will create an HTML form that allows a user to enter their first, middle and last name, and when they press a button it will display the full name elsewhere on the webpage.
 And overview of steps:

 1. Create a new html page.
-2. Add some basic form elements and a button.
+2. Introduce form elements through text boxes and a button.
 3. Copy our `makeBetterName` function from our previous exercise.
-4. Modify that function and connect it to our forms elements and buttons.
+4. Modify that function to use elements from the form _and_ update HTML on the page.
+5. Connect the form button to the makeBetterName function.

 It will end up working like this: